BUSRACERCER/JAVA-REST-API-PRODUCT-CONTROL-SERVICE/README.md

 <p>
 After the user login, the service of registration, listing and updating of the products is prepared.

-JAVA, SPRING BOOT, POST,REST API technologies are used in the application.
+JAVA, SPRING BOOT, POSTMAN, REST API technologies are used in the application.
 </p>

 # Software Versions: